DylanMeeus/springboot_jwt_blog/_posts/2016-02-02-switching-from-social-logins-to-saml-in-minutes-with-auth0.markdown

 SAML is a complex standard, and so implementing Federation yourself, even with [already existing libraries](https://www.npmjs.org/package/saml2-js) can be quite a nightmare, and require lots of code and maintenance.

 Luckily, Auth0 supports SAML authentication (you can even use [Lock](https://auth0.com/lock)) with just a few lines of code and some configuration.

+{% include tweet_quote.html quote_text="Auth0 supports SAML authentication with just a few lines of code and some configuration." %}

 So what we're going to go over today is how to get that started and how easy it is to switch over to SAML authentication from a social login provider like Google.